szib/GymApp-frontend/README.md

 This project was made by Danny Wakeling, it is the final project after the culmination of 12 weeks of studying at Flatiron School's bootcamp.
 It was created in 2 and a half weeks and showcased on the 10th July in front of a wide audience for a few hours.

-It is a gym supplement app, that seeks to let people record there workouts and see their progression over time.
+It is a gym supplement app, that seeks to let people record their workouts and see their progression over time.

 Items appended with a *, are stretch goals.